'This Is Not The Way': Afghan Women Push Back On U.S.-Taliban Peace Talks

 Why are the Afghans you're in touch with unhappy about the current peace negotiations between the U.S. and the Taliban?

 The U.S. is negotiating with a group that's notorious for denying women basic human rights.
-[Women] are concerned that constitutional rights to healthcare and education will be denied.
-At the moment, the Afghan constitution protects women's rights.
-[The prospect of losing rights] is something that's really alarming — not just for Afghan women, but for anyone who cares about women's rights.
+[Women] are concerned that constitutional rights to health care and education will be denied.
+At the moment, the Afghan Constitution protects women's rights.
+[The prospect of losing rights] is something that's really alarming — not just for Afghan women but for anyone who cares about women's rights.

 How would Afghans like the peace process to be negotiated instead?

 Elected representatives of the Afghan people should lead this process.
-Afghanistan has a young and fragile democracy and it's something that Afghans have paid for with their lives.
+Afghanistan has a young and fragile democracy, and it's something that Afghans have paid for with their lives.
 Excluding the government from the peace process means you're undermining it.

 Peace and security should not come at the expense of democracy.
 It's a false choice for the [U.S. and the Taliban] to say, "If you want peace, then you will accept our terms."
 It's not viable.